-You can download and view the Motor Vehicles and Road Traffic Act HERE but they are rather difficult to follow, so we’ve simplified some of the most serious offenses for you.
+You can download and view the Motor Vehicles and Road Traffic Act HERE, but they are rather difficult to follow, so we’ve simplified some of the most serious offences for you.
 Please remember that these are not official legal documents.

 DRIVING UNDER THE INFLUENCE

 You should not drive a vehicle if you are under the influence of alcohol to the extent that you do not have proper control of the vehicle.
 In such a circumstance, the penalties are:

 - 1st offence – TT$12,000 or 3 years imprisonment

 - 2nd offence – TT$22,500 or 5 years imprisonment and driving suspension for 3 years

 - 3rd offence – permanent loss of licence

 The legal limit is 35 micrograms of alcohol per 100 millimetres of breath.
 It’s important to note that in other jurisdictions this limit is even lower due to the number of serious injuries and fatalities caused by driving under the influence or driving impaired.

 If you are over the limit, the officer will take another breath sample from an evidential unit that prints out your name, time, date, alcohol level, the officer’s name and badge number, and the officer has the right to arrest you immediately after this—they do not need a warrant.